The exotic fruits of Southeast Asia are quite possibly going to be the biggest thing I miss about this part of the globe.

 We were told that this is a water coconut.
 Upon googling this fruit, I found the name Nipah Seeds.
 These are again, squishy little fruits, sort of like lychees.
 One thing about it is that I think they are terribly too difficult to harvest.
 This man was whacking away with his machete to first take it off the tree, then second to crack open the seeds.
 For this tiny little bite of fruit, I felt kind of guilty to make someone work a sweat like that!

-So, what is your favourite Southeast Asian fruit?
+What is your favourite Southeast Asian fruit?
+Tell me in the comments below!